dlongley/rebooting-the-web-of-trust-fall2016/topics-and-advance-readings/privacy-preserving-identity-architectures.md

 highly available infrastructure.
 Namely, that everyone has it or can provide it as needed.
-If this assumption is not true, then this approach has the potential to result in more centralized systems and blocking certain low budget or temporal parties from participating.
+If this assumption is not true, then this approach has the potential to result in more centralized systems and blocking certain low budget or transient parties from participating.
 Even if designers try really hard to make the core layer prevent the correlation of identifiers that the software framework introduces, that does not prevent the correlation of other strongly-personally-identifying